The Oprah Winfrey Show: Final episodes

 The final episode of The Oprah Winfrey Show aired on May 25, 2011.
 It was preceded by a two-part farewell special recorded at the United Center in Chicago in front of an audience of 13,000.
 The two-part show featured appearances by Aretha Franklin, Tom Cruise, Stevie Wonder, Patti LaBelle, Beyoncé, Tom Hanks, Maria Shriver, Will Smith, and Madonna.
 Several hundred graduates of Morehouse College who were the recipients of Oprah's Oprah Winfrey Scholarship also attended to thank Oprah and pledge their future support of the scholarship program.
 The final episode was a smaller affair, recorded in the usual recording studio.
 Winfrey spent most of the finale thanking the show's staff and her fans.

 I've been asked many times during this farewell season, 'Is ending the show bittersweet?'
 Well, I say all sweet.
-No bitter.
-And here is why: Many of us have been together for 25 years.
-We have hooted and hollered together, had our aha! moments, we ugly-cried together and we did our gratitude journals.
-So I thank you all for your support and your trust in me.
+No bitter... here is why: Many of us have been together for 25 years.
+We have hooted and hollered together, had our aha! moments, we ugly-cried together and we did our gratitude journals...
+I thank you all for your support and your trust in me.
 I thank you for sharing this yellow brick road of blessings.
-I thank you for tuning in every day along with your mothers and your sisters and your daughters, your partners, gay and otherwise, your friends and all the husbands who got coaxed into watching Oprah.
-And I thank you for being as much of a sweet inspiration for me as I've tried to be for you.
+I thank you for tuning in every day along with your mothers and your sisters and your daughters, your partners, gay and otherwise, your friends and all the husbands who got coaxed into watching Oprah...
+I thank you for being as much of a sweet inspiration for me as I've tried to be for you.
 I won't say goodbye.
-I'll just say...until we meet again.
+I'll just say... until we meet again.
 To God be the glory.

 She finished the show in tears.
 The finale was marked by viewing parties across the US, and the episode was also shown in movie theaters.
 The episode received the show's highest rating in 17 years.
 After the show's final episode, reruns of Oprah remained available to air until September 2011, by which point individual stations had selected other syndicated or local programs to fill the show's timeslot.
 Several stations that had carried the show in the 4:00 p.m. timeslot began carrying local news programs at that time, with a handful of stations debuting these newscasts the day after the final episode aired; as a result, the show's final months of reruns did not air in the normal timeslot in some areas.